Zombie (The Cranberries song): Background and production

 "Zombie" was released with a music video in October 1994.
-The video was directed by Samuel Bayer, through company HSI Productions.
+The video was directed by Samuel Bayer, through company HSI Productions, and edited by Eric Zumbrunnen.
 The music video was filmed in Belfast, Northern Ireland, in the heart of the Troubles with real footage, and in Dublin.
 Bayer insisted on going to Belfast for authenticity regarding illustrating "something this visceral and intense".
 To record video footage of murals, children and British Army soldiers on patrol, he had a false pretext, with a cover story about making a documentary about the peace-keeping efforts in Ireland.
 Bayer stated that a shot in the video where an SA80 rifle is pointed directly at the camera is a suspicious British soldier asking him to leave, and that the IRA were keeping a close look at the shoot, given "the British Army come in with fake film crews, getting people on camera.”
 O'Riordan remembered Bayer telling her "how tense it was and how he was blown away by the whole thing.
 He got footage of the kids jumping from one building to another, and he got a lot of footage of the army.
 He was a very good director".
 O'Riordan also wanted to add images with "an abstract message", saying it would represent "the beauty that we see in the world or that we care to open our eyes to" while the black and white footage of Belfast "symbolize the pain that’s there and we close our eyes to".
 She suggested herself painted gold, and Bayer added children painted silver and a cross that "symbolized Christ suffering and dying, and all the pain that was caused to him".
 This was filmed on a sound stage in Los Angeles.